 The second phase of your TMJ treatment will provide you with a long term solution to your jaw alignment issues.
 The second phase will never begin unless the first phase is identified to be stabilizing the condition.
 Once stabilization is underway, permanent stabilization if the goal with phase II.
 This may include:

 Who should I turn to for treatment of TMJ symptoms?

-An experienced neuromuscular dentist is the ideal person to treat any symptoms related to TMJ disorder.
-Neuromuscular dentistry is a specialty that focuses on how the muscles, nerves, and joints of your jaw work together in your bite.
-A neuromuscular dentist will work to achieve a harmonious relationship between the muscles, joints, and nerves so that your bite returns to its ideal resting position, enabling it to function properly.Contact Firouzian Dentistry today to schedule your initial consultation.
+An experienced physiologic dentist is the ideal person to treat any symptoms related to TMJ disorder.
+Physiologic dentistry is a specialty that focuses on how the muscles, nerves, and joints of your jaw work together in your bite.
+A physiologic dentist will work to achieve a harmonious relationship between the muscles, joints, and nerves so that your bite returns to its ideal resting position, enabling it to function properly.Contact Firouzian Dentistry today to schedule your initial consultation.
 Dr. Michael Firouzian serves patients in Columbus, Dublin, and New Albany, Ohio.